-Dog Walking - One on One, Pairs and up to Four
+Dog Walking - Pairs

 On or Off the Lead

-As previously mentioned, an extension lead is used for all our dogs of which provides ample freedom to run and play.
+As previously mentioned, a 7m extension lead is used for all our dogs in the first instance and of which provides ample freedom to exercise.

 Puppies need much less exercise than fully-grown dogs.
 If you over-exercise a growing puppy you can overtire it and damage its developing joints, causing early arthritis.
 A good rule of thumb is a ratio of five minutes exercise per month of age (up to twice a day) until the puppy is fully grown, i.e. 15 minutes (up to twice a day) when three months old, 20 minutes when four months old etc. Once they are fully grown, they can go out for much longer.